Gurpartap/storekit-go/README.md

 	// Use .OnProductionEnv() when deploying
 	//
 	// storekit-go automatically retries sandbox server upon incompatible
 	// environment error.
-This is necessary because App Store Reviewer's
+This is necessary because App Store Reviewer's purchase
-	// purchase requests go through the sandbox server instead of production.
+	// requests go through the sandbox server instead of production.
 	//
 	// Use .WithoutEnvAutoFix() to disable automatic env switching and retrying
 	// (not recommended on production)
 	client := storekit.NewVerificationClient().OnSandboxEnv()

-	// respBody is raw bytes of response, useful for storing, auditing, and
+	// respBody is raw bytes of response, useful for storing, auditing, and for
-	// for future verification checks. resp is the same parsed and mapped to a
+	// future verification checks. resp is the same parsed and mapped to a struct. ctx, _ := context.WithTimeout(context.Background(), 15*time.Second)
-	// struct.
-	ctx, _ := context.WithTimeout(context.Background(), 15*time.Second)
 	respBody, resp, err := client.Verify(ctx, &storekit.ReceiptRequest{
 		ReceiptData:            receiptData,